eitcom/pyEIT/Readme.md

 **Notes:**

  - 3D visualization plotted using `vispy` can be adjusted using mouse wheels interactively.
 Seeking a perfect visualization mode, transparency or opaque, is in fact an individual taste.
-User can also use `mayavi` and `vtk` for the visualization purpose using the meshing structure.
+User can also try `mayavi` and `vtk` for the visualization purpose using the unified 3D meshing structure.
  - Solving the inverse problem of 3D EIT, requires the electrodes to be placed at multiple altitude (z-axis) in order to have a (better) z-resolution.
 This should be done carefully, as adding extra z-belt introduces more stimulation patterns, which in turn adds to the computational loads.

 ## 4. Contribute to pyEIT.